rob-hunt/symmetric-encryption/README.md

 ### Symmetric Encryption for the JVM
 =======

 ##### Status: Functional but needs some tests and some refactoring.
 Needs better groovy doc comments.
 Feel free to make merge requests.
-USE AT YOUR OWN RISK!
 -----------

 #### Inspiration